 I really love homemade pickles made from garden cucumbers.
 So when cucumbers are in season, like they are right now, I crave them like crazy.
 However, I’ve never really gotten into canning.
 When I want the taste of a fresh dill pickle, I therefore make quick pickles.

 The biggest difference between quick pickles and regular pickles is that they don’t keep as long.
 Eat these guys up within 3 days.
 But trust me, this won’t be a problem.
 When I put a jar of fresh quick pickles on the table, they disappear instantly.
 They’re so great to just munch on or, oh my god, please put them in your favorite sandwich.
-Tomorrow, I’m going to share a Cuban Sandwich recipe that uses these tasty guys to inspire you.
+I’ve got a Cuban Sandwich recipe that uses these tasty guys to inspire you.

 Start by slicing 3 small cucumbers (ideally fresh garden cucumbers or new cucumbers from the farmer’s market) into 1/8 inch slices.

 Put them into a mason jar or really any bowl or container.
 Add two cloves of minced garlic.
 You can put just one if you want but why would you ever choose less garlic?
 Also go in with some chopped fresh dill.

 If you’re pickling a different veggie, you can play around with other fresh herbs or whole spices.